 One of the biggest differences between a mainstream and specialist dyslexia school is in the make-up of the student body.
-In a school where most of the children have learning differences your child is less likely to feel out of place.
+In a school where most of the children have learning differences, your child is less likely to feel out of place.
 Dyslexia is a specific learning difference that can affect an individual’s ability to break spoken language down into its component sounds, which in turn impacts on reading and spelling skills.

 However, it is not related to intelligence.
-Kids with dyslexia can be extremely bright, creative and out-of-the-box thinkers, but because of lagging literacy skills development they may be placed in the lower-set in a mainstream school.
+Kids with dyslexia can be extremely bright, creative and out-of-the-box thinkers, but because of lagging literacy skills development, they may be placed in the lower-set in a mainstream school.
 This can be de-motivating and prevent progress but it can also cause social issues, anxiety and low self-esteem.
 A child may feel there is something wrong with him or her, whereas in reality he or she simply learns in a different way.

 That being said, there are plenty of inclusive mainstream schools that offer excellent accommodations for learners with dyslexia, and if your child already has friends at his or her current school and doesn’t want to leave, there is no reason why you should automatically consider a move, even if you have the option to do so.
 Moreover, there’s a lot that can be done at home to assist a child with dyslexia in keeping up and making the most out of the accommodations provided.

-Have a read through these posts to learn more: how to help students with dyslexia in the school classroom, fluency strategies for struggling readers, spelling strategies for dyslexia, classroom accommodations for dyslexia, encouraging children with specific learning differences at school and strengths associated with dyslexia
+Have a read through these articles to learn more: how to help students with dyslexia in the school classroom, fluency strategies for struggling readers, spelling strategies for dyslexia, classroom accommodations for dyslexia, encouraging children with specific learning differences at school and strengths associated with dyslexia

 Dyslexia at school